 - Stand when the monk enters.
 Stand when he leaves - out of respect.

-- You may sit in the chairs while listening to talks.
+- You may sit in the chairs while listening to talks or meditating.
 There is no "magic" in the floor.
 Chairs are good for long sits.

-- Don't close your eyes during the talk, give full attention to Bhante.
+- Don't close your eyes during the talk, please give full attention to Bhante.

 - Please take your bathroom breaks before the talk begins.
-Do not leave after the talk starts.
+Do not leave after the talk starts without permission.

 - Dress Code – Do not wear tight or low cut clothing.
 Do not wear above the knee shorts or sleeveless shirts - No tights please and avoid showing excessive skin.
 Women kindly please wear bras and cover up.